 To exit the reader, you may click the red bar within the reader, press ESC, or click the Column Reader toolbar button.

 Within the reader, the following keys may be used to scroll: arrow left / arrow right / page up / page down / arrow up / arrow down / space / home.
 Reader areas that have a scroll function are recognizable by a custom mouse cursor.
 Content elements that can be scrolled horizontally show a horizontal arrow cursor.

 > Left-click is disabled within the reader for safety (except for internal links), but you may still use right-click.

 > In case content is too wide to fit a column, your best option is to reduce the number of columns using the options panel.

 > Version 5.0 uses the GPU for color transformation, which may result in noticeably slower scrolling if your GPU is slow.
 If this is the case, you may want to use my extensions Colorific or Color Transform for page coloration (although these consume significant CPU time during color transformation).

+Column Reader has been available since January 2012 and is under active development.
 Please donate to enable me to make the following improvements:

 > Improved support for touch interfaces.